-Database Partitioning (Sharding) in System Design
+Database Partitioning in System Design

 What is data partitioning?

-• It distributes data across several partitions to improve database availability, scalability, and query processing performance.
+• It distributes data across several partitions to improve availability, scalability, and query processing performance.
 The combined data from all partitions is the same as the data from the original database.

 • The partition architecture is transparent to the client application, where the client application keeps talking to the database partitions as if it was talking to a single database.